 You will never get it, do you?
 Trying to make you understand is like chewing bricks.
-You’re learning alright, like a kid that have to be told to get out of the bed, he will sit there daze waiting for the next command.
-Today he will learn to swing his legs out the bed, tomorrow, he will be told to plant his feet on the floor, the next day to walk to the door, the day after the next to put his hand around the door knob.
+You’re learning alright, like a kid that has to be told to get out of the bed, he will sit there daze waiting for the next command.
+Today he will learn to swing his legs out the bed, tomorrow, he will be told to plant his feet on the floor, the next day to walk to the door, the day after the next to put his hand around the doorknob.
 By the time you’re out of the goddamn room I will be dead and buried!”

 “You’re only angry because it didn’t work today.”
 He said sulking.
 Suddenly, she has enough and jumps out of the bed.